harplife/zettelkasten/study_LearnOpenGL.md

 	- (note) rendering from a large chunk of data stored on the GPU is much faster than receiving a stream of data one vertex at a time from the CPU.
 - The allocated memory on the GPU is managed by **Vertex Buffer Object (VBO)** which provides methods for uploading Vertex Data to GPU.
 	- `void glGenBuffers(GLsizei n, GLuint *buffers)` : returns `n` buffer object names in `buffers`.
 In other words, `n` number of buffer object names will be generated, and then the array `buffers` will be populated by those names.
 	- `void glBindBuffer(GLenum target, GLuint buffer)` : bind a named buffer object.
 In other words, buffer object names `buffer` (which are generated with `glGenBuffers()`) will be bound to a buffer object `target`.
+At this point, the state of the buffer object is set to "current" and it is ready to allocate GPU memory for vertex input.
 	- `void glBufferData(GLenum target, GLsizeiptr size, const GLvoid *data, GLenum usage)` : creates and initializes a buffer object's data store.
-In other words,
+In other words, the buffer object `target` will allocate GPU's memory of specific `size`, store `data` in the buffer, and "expect" the buffer to be used for some `usuage` (for optimization).
 -

 ## Shaders